mehranagh20/Typonent/README.md

 **got any questions?** Email me at mehranagh200@gmail.com.

 # Introduction
-Typonent is a website for compete on typing speed and skills.
+Typonent is a website for competing on typing speed and skills.
-This is quite different from other web sites available as typonent is competition base.
+This is quite different from other web sites available, as Typonent is competition base.
-Typonent is fully suitable for holding competitions with requirements.
+Typonent is fully suitable for holding competitions with different requirements.
 This has been made for challege, so go ahead and try it .

 # Requirements